and1hof/BattleGrid-Prototype/README.md

 A clone of "Megaman Battle Network", a TGC/TPS/RTS hybrid released in the early 2000's.

 ### HOW TO PLAY
-Download the "BattleGrid.rar" file, unzip the folder on any desktop with Java 7+, and double click the "bg-1.0.jar" file.
+Download the "bg-1.0.rar" file, unzip the folder on any desktop with Java 7+, and double click the "bg-1.0.jar" file.

 ### WHATS IMPLEMENTED
 - Player Controller